WasmEdge/WasmEdge/docs/CONTRIBUTOR_LADDER.md

     * Determining strategy and policy for the project
     * Participating in, and leading, community meetings
 * Requirements
-    * Experience as a Commiter for at least 3 months
+    * Experience as a Committer for at least 3 months
     * Demonstrates a broad knowledge of the project across multiple areas
     * Is able to exercise judgment for the good of the project, independent of their employer, friends, or team
     * Mentors other contributors